News & Events

 Thought on Tap

-Join us at the University Laughing Planet on February 14th at 5:30 pm for the next Thought on Tap: "The Role of the Humanities in Law, Ethics, and Justice."
-The discussion will be facilitated by Bretton Rodríguez (Core Humanities) and feature the following guests: Chris Church (History), Jim Webber (English), Holly Scala (Political Science), and Kate Groesbeck (ASUN Cheif Justice).
-What is the role of the humanities in law, ethics, and justice?
-How do the humanities inform policies and public discourses on ethics and social justice?
-How might the humanities inform pedagogy and higher education?
-How should we respond when laws conflict with ethics or justice?
+Join us for the next Thought on Tap-April 11th at 5:30 pm.
+Topic: "The Role of the Humanities in Shaping Immigration and Refugee Initiatives."
+The discussion will be facilitated by Lydia Huerta (GRI and Communication Studies) and feature the following guests: Nasia Anam (English), Meredith Oda (History), Todd Sørensen (Business/Economics), and Michael Klajbor (UNR Communications graduate student).
+What is the role of the humanities in shaping immigration and refugee initiatives?
+How does the process of migration shape the identity of migrants and refugees?
+How do the humanities help us to understand some of the causes of mass migration?
 Join us as we tackle these and other important questions.
 Light snacks will be provided.
-Grab a bite and beverage and join the conversation.
+Grab a bite and beverage and join the conversation

 Thought on Tap is brought to you by the Core Humanities program, the College of Liberal Arts, and the Laughing Planet.
 We are interested in featuring faculty and students from throughout the University and people in our communities-people in the humanities, social sciences, performing arts, visual arts, etc. If you are interested in participating in a salon, please send a message to email@example.com or call the Core Humanities main office (775.784.4447).
 You will find additional information, including a full schedule at www.thoughtontap.com.

 April 15th-17th, 2019

 "The Future of Interdisciplinarity": STEM Methods and Medieval Studies Symposium